cyberark/epv-api-scripts/Account Onboard Utility/README.md

 - DisableSSLVerify
 	**(NOT RECOMMENDED)**
 	- In cases when you want to test the script on a PVWA environment that does not include a valid SSL certificate, you can use this parameter
-- AuthType
-	- Authentication types for logon.
-	- Available values: _CyberArk, LDAP, RADIUS_
-	- Default value: _CyberArk_
-- OTP
-	- In cases where RADIUS authentication is used and one-time-password is needed, use this parameter to enter the OTP value
-- Create / Update / Delete
+- Create / Update
-	The supported actions for onboarding or offboarding of accounts
+	The supported actions for onboarding of accounts
 - CsvPath
 	- The CSV Path for the accounts to be onboarded
 - CsvDelimiter